 I. The Government of the Millennial Kingdom

-Jerusalem will be the center of government in that day.
+Jerusalem will be the center of government on that day.
 (Isaiah 2:3) David will be a co-regent in Christ's Kingdom.
 There are several prophecies that state this including Jeremiah 30:9.
 Also, authority over the twelve tribes of Israel will be given to the twelve Apostles (Matthew 19:28).
 And there will be many others of lesser rank who will have various responsibilities.
-However, though many of the normal, every day operations of government will be carried out by subordinates, Jesus Christ will be King over all.
+However, though many of the normal, everyday operations of government will be carried out by subordinates, Jesus Christ will be King over all

 II.
 The Subjects of the Millennial Kingdom

 The subjects of the Kingdom will at first be all of the Jews and Gentiles who survived the Tribulation.
 At the beginning of the Millennium, all of the inhabitants will be redeemed, because all of the unredeemed have been judged at Christ's return.
 As the thousand years progress, there will be babies born who will decide for themselves their own spiritual relationship with Christ.
 Although all will be subject to him outwardly, some will do it because they have to do so and not because they have given their hearts to the King.

 There will also be resurrected saints living during that time in their resurrection bodies.